T. Dan Smith: Council leadership

 When the Labour Party won the 1958 local elections and took control of Newcastle, Smith was appointed Chairman of the Housing Committee.
 He was elected as Leader of the City Council in 1959, and created one of the country's first free-standing Planning Departments and made it the most powerful department in the council.
 As Leader he instituted a personality-based leadership, creating an 'inner Cabinet' of his own supporters.
 So influential did Smith become that Lord Hailsham was sent up to Newcastle by the Conservative cabinet to try to counter him.

 Smith was enthusiastic about town planning and the arts as means of improving the quality of life.
-He believed strongly in improving Newcastle's housing stock and put a great deal of effort into regeneration plans developed by his chief planning officer Wilfred Burns, suggesting that the city be nicknamed "The Brasilia of the North".
+He believed strongly in improving Newcastle's housing stock and put a great deal of effort into regeneration plans developed by his chief planning officer Wilfred Burns, suggesting that the city be nicknamed "The Brasília of the North".
 Smith's council also began the planning for Eldon Square Shopping Centre, which would be completed in 1977, on plans drawn up in 1972, by Taylor Chapman and Partners.
 Other projects he supported included the expansion of Newcastle International Airport, which was completed in 1967.

 Redevelopment was concentrated in the eastern part of the city centre, which had until then been occupied by 18th and 19th century housing.
 The streetscape design favoured a strong segregation between traffic and pedestrians.
 The plans also favoured the preservation of the historic core around Grey Street.
 Though it continued under subsequent councils, the development was left substantially incomplete.

 Smith continued to run his painting business, which employed 250 by 1965.
 In 1962, he established a public relations firm to support redevelopment of other urban centres in the north-east, and later nationwide.
 This company formed links with John Poulson, an architect keen for the business and known for paying those who could supply it.

 Smith eventually received £156,000 from Poulson for his work, which typically involved signing up local councillors on to the payroll of his companies and getting them to push their councils to accept Poulson's prepackaged redevelopment schemes.
 Poulson earned more than £1,000,000 through Smith, who regarded him as the "best architect Britain ever produced."

 Poulson did not design any buildings in Newcastle, and there is no evidence of corruption during Smith's time as head of Newcastle's council.

 He attracted criticism from fellow Labour Party members for his extravagant spending, driving a Jaguar with the private plate "DAN 68", educating his children privately and purchasing a pied-à-terre in St James's, London.
 Smith was a political contemporary and ally of North East Labour stalwart Andy Cunningham, who was also brought down by the Poulson scandal and served a jail sentence.